-- 2. Press Apply to save the configuration followed by either Debug or OK. - 3.
-If you came to this dialog through the Run/Debug Settings option of the properties dialog for the eCos application project as described in the section called "Method 3 for creating eCos Launch Configurations", you will need to use one of the other methods described in the section called "Method 1 for creating eCos Launch Configurations" or the section called "Method 2 for creating eCos Launch Configurations" or the section called "Method 1 for creating eCos Launch Configurations" or the section called "Method 1 for creating eCos Launch Configurations" or the section called "Method 1 for creating eCos Launch Configurations" or the section called "Method 1 for creating eCos Launch Configurations" or the section called "Method 2 for creating eCos Launch Configurations" or to deploy the launch configuration as described in those sections. - 4.
+- 2. Press Apply to save the configuration followed by either Debug or ok. - 3.
+If you came to this dialog through the Run/Debug Settings option of the properties dialog for the eCos application project as described in the section called "Method 3 for creating eCos Launch Configurations", you will need to use one of the other methods described in the section called "Method 1 for creating eCos Launch Configurations" or the section called "Method 2 for creating eCos Launch Configurations" or the section called "Method 2 for creating eCos Launch Configurations" or the section called "Method 2 for creating eCos Launch Configurations" or the section called "Method 2 for creating eCos Launch Configurations" or the section called "Method 2 for creating eCos Launch Configurations" or to deploy the launch configuration as described in those sections. - 4.
 Continue the debug walkthrough as described in the section called "Running and Debugging the application".